-DAWN OF LIGHT
+A TOTEM TO THE DAWN OF LIGHT

 An assemblage of seven connected ceramic vessels

-This piece draws inspiration from the images of the infant universe, created by seven years of data from NASA’s Wilkinson Microwave Anisotropy Probe.
+This totem draws inspiration from the images of the infant universe, created by seven years of data from NASA’s Wilkinson Microwave Anisotropy Probe.
 The images chart the explosion of heat that created our universe 13.7 billion years ago, and which will frame our existence for as long as light prevails.

 This is a story of creation that brings together science and art, combining precision and hand-crafting, using shape to slice through three dimensions, and colour to create perceived movement in the fourth.

-The ceramic piece is an assemblage of seven connected ceramic vessels.
+The Totem is an assemblage of seven connected ceramic vessels.
 The number seven has been chosen because it is a prime number, paying homage to the inherent randomness of our world, while also acknowledging the ancient fables that reference seven days of creation and, of course, the seven years of NASA’s data.

 The forms of the interconnected vessels have symmetry to soothe the senses but this is embellished with twists to create fluid and changing perspectives.
 The colours generate intricate patterns that envelop the forms, playing with natural geometries, to create perceived depth and movement.
 The rough, smooth and shiny textures have different luminous qualities, so each element subtly reveals its character as the falling light changes intensity or direction.